“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Nearly every president in U.S. history shared the country’s most famous residence with pets.
+Meet the First Dogs throughout history in this walk down memory lane.

 Although a few unlikely animals called The White House home over the years (Thomas Jefferson had two bear cubs, John Quincy Adams kept an alligator in one of the White House bathrooms, and Theodore Roosevelt had a slew of strange pets including a badger, kangaroo rats, and a flying squirrel!), dogs have remained the most popular “First Pet” with 68% of U.S. presidents sharing the Oval Office with a four-legged best friend.